FarquharNicholas/ST10439055_ICETASK2/README.md

-# Employee Application - Identity System Enhancement
+# StudentLogInIceTask - Identity System Enhancement

 ## Overview
 This project has been enhanced to collect additional user information during registration.
 Users now register with their Qualification and Module in addition to the existing fields.